jch1013/AQI-Comparison/README.md

 <em>Tech Used:</em>

-The calculations are all written in JavaScript.
+The logic is handled by JavaScript.
 The front end uses HTML and CSS.
+This simple site is deployed using GitHub Pages